 Because aside from the hefty price tag of these dogs, they are also extremely hard to find.
 In fact, there are not a lot of DDR GSD breeders out there.

 Below are some reputable DDR German Shepherd breeders that you can reach out to:

-- Elite DDR German Shepherd Puppies – Located in the city of Clermont, Florida, this breeder raises all the finest GSD bloodlines including DDR GSDs.
+- Elite DDR German Shepherd Puppies – Located in the city of Clermont, Florida, this breeder raises all the finest GSD bloodlines, including DDR GSDs.
 They have DDRs suitable for shows, family companions, service, and working dogs.
-Reach out to them through their Facebook page.

 - Rodina Straze – If you live near Maryland, Rodina Straze is a breeder worth checking out.
 This breeder specializes in preserving Czech German Shepherds and DDR dogs.
 They uphold the highest standards when it comes to their dogs.
 All dogs from this breeder are well cared for and guaranteed healthy.